 It is important to check in with students while they read.
-Today I am so excited to introduce Meg from Fourth Grade Studio as a guest blogger on 2 Peas and a Dog.
+Today I am so excited to introduce Meg from The Teacher Studio as a guest blogger on 2 Peas and a Dog.

 The Power of Connections!

 One of the most valuable times of my day begins when my students come in from lunch recess, casually make one last little bit of small talk with their friends, and make their back to their desks to get their independent reading supplies–book…reading log…response notebooks–out and ready for action.
 Once I see that they are settling in, it’s time for me to take “status of the class”.
 Each day I write down what my students are reading and what page they are on.
 The entire process could take 3 minutes but each day I make it last about 10.
 Why?